“If you don’t find a way to make money while you sleep, you will work until you die.” – Warren Buffett

 When you consider that Amazon handles listing, selling, shipping, collecting and sending payment, and any customer service needs, you can see how it’s pretty passive income.
 It certainly qualifies as an avenue for making money while you sleep once you find what you want to sell.

-13. Rent a Room in Your House or Apartment
+15. Rent a Room in Your House or Apartment

+By renting out space in your home (or your entire home), you can make money both while you sleep and while others sleep.
+Airbnb is one of the most popular ways to rent out space to visitors.
 On average, Airbnb hosts make around $924 a month.
 This number can vary drastically depending on what city you live in, if you’re renting a room or entire home, and how often your space is available to rent.

+You need to arrange cleaners after guests and be available to answer visitor’s questions (consider creating a guide book), but you can still be raking in cash while you sleep.
 Alternatively, rather than hosting guests, you could also just rent out a room as a storage unit instead.
 It’s an extremely hands-off way to make money off of any extra space you might have around your house, condo or apartment.

-14. Sell Print-on-Demand Products
+16. Sell Print-on-Demand Products

 You can easily sell physical objects as well.
 Have a cool graphic design or photo that would look good on a t-shirt, backpack, hat, or anything else?
 You don’t need to print it on those items and then try to sell it.
 You can wait until you have orders ready to fill.